garethpbk/awesome-axes/README.md

 - Github svg icon from Github

-- All images of guitars & amp from Google search set to "use for commercial re-use with modification."
+- All images of guitars & amp from Google search set to "labelled for noncommercial reuse with modification."
 Modified by the author with the magic of Photoshop.

 - Lorum ipsum text from [https://www.lipsum.com/](https://www.lipsum.com/)